 The smokers carbon monoxide (CO) levels are measured at the first appointment with a smokerlyzer, and at the final appointment at week four (measuring CO levels at other points during the four weeks is optional).

-Once the quit have been validated the smoker receives financial incentive of $50.00 (more if pregnant) and the provider receives a $50.00 success fee ? more for pregnant women.
+Once the quit have been validated the smoker receives financial incentive of $50.00 (more if pregnant) and the provider receives success fee.

 Smokers can sign up to the Once and For All programme online, through their GP or community health provider or by phone.